-Angela Lee joined Ryerson University's Faculty of Law as an Assistant Professor in 2020.
-She received her JD at the Peter A. Allard School of Law at the University of British Columbia, and is currently a PhD Candidate at the University of Ottawa's Faculty of Law.
+Angela Lee joined the Lincoln Alexander School of Law as an Assistant Professor in 2020.
+She received her JD at the Peter A. Allard School of Law at the University of British Columbia and her PhD from the University of Ottawa's Faculty of Law.
 As a first-generation immigrant, law school graduate, and academic, she strongly believes in the importance of representation, and is committed to mentoring and supporting those who are similarly situated.

 Lee has previously taught courses in Food Law, Animals and the Law, and Contract Law at the University of Ottawa's Faculty of Law and at Dalhousie University's Schulich School of Law, where she was a 2019-2020 Schulich Fellow.
 She is a co-editor of Food Law and Policy in Canada (Toronto: Carswell, 2019), and her research has been published in numerous peer-reviewed journals, including the UBC Law Review, the Dalhousie Law Journal, the Canadian Journal of Women and the Law, the Windsor Review of Legal and Social Issues, and Canadian Food Studies.
 She regularly shares her research at national and international fora.
 She is a board member of the Canadian Law and Society Association and a member of the Canadian Association of Food Law and Policy.

 Heather McLeod-Kilmurray, Angela Lee and Nathalie Chalifour (eds.), Food Law and Policy in Canada (Toronto: Carswell, 2019).